-Technology accessibility is an important component of disability inclusion.
+Technology accessibility, also known as digital accessibility, is an important component of disability inclusion.

 Broadly, areas where employers may need to address technology accessibility include:

-Today, use of artificial intelligence (AI) by employers is becoming increasingly common, including to screen applicants, streamline the application process, provide training and otherwise facilitate hiring and employment.
-But employers must ensure it does not inadvertently hinder efforts to recruit, hire, retain and advance people with disabilities.
-To help, EARN developed a policy brief (PDF) providing a roadmap for businesses interested in designing, procuring and using AI to benefit, and not discriminate against, qualified individuals with disabilities.
+Another area where accessibility should be taken into account is in the use of artificial intelligence (AI).
+In the modern workplace, use of AI is becoming increasingly common to screen applicants, streamline application processes, provide training and otherwise facilitate hiring and employment.
+But employers must ensure that the use of AI does not inadvertently hinder efforts to recruit, hire, retain and advance people with disabilities.
+To help, EARN developed a policy brief providing a roadmap for businesses interested in designing, procuring and using AI to benefit, and not discriminate against, people with disabilities.

-EARN has also worked with PEAT to create “10 Tips for an Accessible Website” (PDF) to help businesses of all sizes understand how to build an accessible website, as well as a fact sheet (PDF) on planning accessible employee resource group (ERG) events.
-For more information about communicating your organization’s commitment to accessibility, visit the PEAT website.
-To learn more about creating an accessibility statement, visit the W3C website.
+EARN has also worked with PEAT to create 10 Tips for an Accessible Website to help businesses of all sizes understand how to build an accessible website, as well as a factsheet on planning accessible employee resource group (ERG) events.
+Learn more about communicating your organization’s commitment to accessibility, including crafting an accessibility statement.